madbomb122/BlackViperScript/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 **Question**
-Did you look at ReadMe,FAQ or issues to see if issue is already posted or fixed?
+Did you look at ReadMe, FAQ or Issues to see if issue is already Known or Fixed?

 **Describe the bug**
 A clear and concise description of what the bug is.